kumahq/kuma-website/app/_src/policies/meshhttproute.md

 ### Interactions with `MeshTCPRoute`

 `MeshHTTPRoute` takes priority over [`MeshTCPRoute`](../meshtcproute) when a proxy is targeted by both and the matching `MeshTCPRoute` is ignored.

+### Interactions with `TrafficRoute`

+`MeshHTTPRoute` takes priority over [`TrafficRoute`](../traffic-route) when a proxy is targeted by both policies.

+All legacy policies like `Retry`, `TrafficLog`, `Timeout` etc. only match on routes defined by `TrafficRoute`.
+All new recommended policies like `MeshRetry`, `MeshAccessLog`, `MeshTimeout` etc. match on routes defined by `MeshHTTPRoute` and `TrafficRoute`.

+If you don't use legacy policies, it's recommended to remove any existing `TrafficRoute`.
+Otherwise, it's recommended to migrate to new policies and then removing `TrafficRoute`.

 ## Examples